Contact Us

 What dog behavior issues can you help with?

 We specialize in puppy struggles, and love solving problems between kids and dogs.
-We can also help with a variety of issues, including leash pulling, jumping up, destructive chewing, housetraining, resource guarding, and integrating a newly adopted dog.
+We can also help with a variety of issues, including leash pulling, jumping up, destructive chewing, housetraining, resource guarding, separation anxiety, and integrating a newly adopted dog.
 Reach out to ask us about your dog’s individual struggles.

 How long does dog training take?